CUSystem/README/README.md

 1. Public Information => No secrets, encrypted or otherwise.

-    Use the internal source control repos if your code contains secrets of any kind.
+    Do not use GitHub-based repos if your code contains secrets of any kind.

     A corralary to this is to limit the amount of side-channel information about internal server names.
 Scrub your hiera or yaml templates before committing please.